osDXP/docs/docs/guidelines.md

 * GPL Compliant Codebase

-* Php 7.2 minimum version compatibility
+* Php 7.4 minimum version compatibility

 * Detailed docblocks need to be present throughout your codebase

 * Plugins must validate against an established ruleset for PHP and meet ES6 standards for JavaScript, passing linting tests against these rules.

-    * The preferred PHPCS ruleset is a custom one made up of PSR12 and some necessary checks for WordPress security, sanitization, and prevention of deprecated code.
+    * The preferred PHPCS ruleset is a [custom one](/docs/osdxpruleset.xml) made up of PSR12 and some necessary checks for WordPress security, sanitization, and prevention of deprecated code.

     * Javascript should validate against ES6, at a minimum.